 - Theme Updated Frequently

-Look for the date the theme was last updated.
+When you’re viewing a specific theme in the repository, look for the date the theme was last updated.
 Under that will be the number of active installs, followed by the ratings.

 As far as ratings go, use your best judgement.
 Obviously a five-star theme is ideal, but it’s also obviously subjective.
 Use the ratings as a guide.
 Just like reviews on Amazon, people like or dislike things for different reasons.
 Also look at the number of ratings people have given.
 A five-star rating by one person may not mean as much as a four-star rating by a thousand people.